Polymer/old-docs-site/1.0/docs/devguide/events.md

 ## Custom Events {#custom-events}

-To fire a custom event from the host element use `this.fire()`.
-You can also pass in data to event handlers as an argument to `this.fire()`.
+To fire a custom event from the host element use the `fire` method.
+You can also pass in data to event handlers as an argument to `fire`.

 Example: